 - Use Antifungal Powder: Sprinkling antifungal powder in your shoes can help keep moisture at bay.

-- Avoid Walking Barefoot in Communal Areas: Always wear thongs or sandals in public showers, pools, and locker rooms.
+- Avoid Walking Barefoot in Communal Areas: Always wear thongs or sandals in public showers, pools, and locker rooms — common in Sydney’s busy gym and aquatic facilities.

 By incorporating these habits into your daily routine, you can reduce the risk of developing athlete’s foot.